Choosing a new vendor is always tricky.

 Incorporated in the UK, they have 750 translators working for them, including industry experts from most sectors.
 RWS works with 90 of the top 100 global brands, which is pretty impressive in itself.

 With 30 years in the business, TransPerfect is the best translation company according to Slator.
+In our list, they come in at a second place after careful reviewing.
+We always find their work to be top class, year after year.

 They translate a whopping +7 million words a day.